valtimo-platform/valtimo-documentation/valtimo-implementation/plugin/plugin-introduction.md

 ## Concepts

 * **Plugin definition.** A regular plugin is often referred to as a plugin definition to emphasise the difference between the definition of the plugin and the configuration of a plugin.
-For example, a Twitter plugin is sometimes called a Twitter plugin definition.
+For example, a Twitter plugin can also be referred to as a Twitter plugin definition.

 * **Plugin configuration.** A single plugin can be configured multiple times.
 For example, a Twitter plugin might have one configuration to post tweets for one user and another configuration to post tweets for another user.